 The case involves the sale of limited partnership units associated with real estate developments in Edmonton.
-The Statement of Claim alleges that the units in question were sold to investors without a prospectus but were, in contravention of Alberta law, nevertheless both marketed and sold to individuals who did not qualify to purchase such investments.
+The Statement of Claim alleges that the units in question were both marketed and sold to investors to whom the Defendants were not permitted to sell the units without a prospectus.
+The Statement of Claim also alleges that, in contravention of Alberta law, the units were sold to investors without a prospectus being issued.

-The Statement of Claim alleges that the Defendants orchestrated a scheme whereby the Defendants misled those individuals who did not qualify for an exemption in order to extract funds from them.
+The Statement of Claim alleges that the Defendants orchestrated a scheme whereby the Defendants misled those individuals to whom they were not permitted to sell the units in order to extract funds from them.
 Those funds have not been returned to the investors.
 The Statement of Claim also alleges that some or all of the Defendants benefited by earning commissions, fees, incentives or other rewards in connection with the sale of the limited partnership units.

-The proposed Class includes all individuals who provided funds to the Defendants to invest in the Gateway Village II and Iron-Gate Acquisitions II Limited Partnerships, and who did not qualify for an exemption permitting the sale of the units without a prospectus.
+The proposed Class includes all individuals who provided funds to the Defendants to invest in the Gateway Village II and Iron-Gate Acquisitions II Limited Partnerships, and to whom no exemption applied pursuant to which the Defendants were permitted to sell the units without a prospectus.

 January 22, 2013